Exercise, Social Interaction and Dementia

 For those with dementia, they may find it difficult to communicate and get confused easily.
 The result of this means that they can become socially isolated.
 The vicious circle of this situation is that their condition will deteriorate quicker if an individual doesn’t feel part of the world around them.
 Research presented at the Alzheimer’s Association International Conference has shown that even as little as ten minutes of interaction a day helps improve wellbeing for people with dementia in care homes.

 Activities and Events for Dementia Care

 At Lovett Care we understand the links between all these factors which is why we develop a weekly programme of activities to encourage social bonds and manage the symptoms of dementia amongst our residents.

-Activities and events are a regular feature in the calendar of Lovett care home calendars as part of our social and dementia care at both Hilton House and Goldendale House.
+From flower arranging and parties to trips out, activities and events are a regular feature in the calendar of Lovett care home calendars as part of our social and dementia care at both Hilton House and Goldendale House.